emmt/FITSHeaders.jl/README.md

 The `FITSBase` package is intended to provide:

-- methods for fast parsing of a FITS header or of a piece of a FITS header that is a single FITS header card;
+- Methods for fast parsing of a FITS header or of a piece of a FITS header that is a single FITS header card.

-- an expressive API for creating FITS cards and accessing their components (keyword, value, and comment), possibly, in a *type-stable* way.
+- An expressive API for creating FITS cards and accessing their components (keyword, value, and comment), possibly, in a *type-stable* way.

+- Methods for easy access the records of a FITS header.

 ## Building FITS cards